 - A Mahavira idol in Bombay

 Jainism is a very old religion that began in India.
-It is thought to have been founded around the same time as Buddhism.

 Care and compassion for all life – whether human, animal or plant – is of key importance in Jainism.